Johnstx/DevOps_Projects/Project_20/readme.md

-## MIGRATING APPLICATIONS/SOLUTIONS TO THE CLOUD USING DOCKER
+## MIGRATING APPLICATIONS/SOLUTIONS TO THE CLOUD WITH CONTAINERIZATION

 ### Containerization using **DOCKER**